Europe Packing List for Families (2020)

 ☑ Underwear (5 to 7) - Pack underwear per each day of your stay and also a variety of socks (warm wool and exercise ones).

 Packing Clothes for Kids:

-☑ Shorts / leggings / jeans (3 to 5) - With the kids, you can be lenient with the types of clothing.
-Pack bottoms that are comfy since you’ll be doing lots of sightseeing.
+☑ Shorts / leggings / jeans (3 to 5) - Pack bottoms that are comfy since you’ll be doing lots of sightseeing.
 For boys, some shorts and light jeans will do.
 For girls, pack some shorts and leggings!

 ☑ Casual shirts / blouses (5 to 7) - Pack more tops for the little ones!
 You’ll be sampling a lot of gelatos, pizzas and pastas on your trip.
 If you can, invest in merino tops for your kids (they aren’t prone to odors and dry easily when washed).

 ☑ Light cardigans / sweaters (1 to 2) - For those chilly nights while sightseeing, always pack an extra.